radicle-dev/radicle.xyz/_posts/2025-08-14-jujutsu-with-radicle.md

 We want to change the `trunk()` alias from its default in `jj` so that it points to `master@rad`, the default branch in this particular Radicle repository.
-The `trunk()` revset is used in a few place, for example, we saw it above in `fresh`, but it is also in the next revset alias.
+The `trunk()` revset is used in a few places, for example, we saw it above in `fresh`, but it is also in the next revset alias.

 Some changes in `jj` will be marked as [immutable][jj-immutables-heads]. `jj`